Terrytown, Louisiana: Demographics

 The median income for a household in the CDP was $36,897, and the median income for a family was $41,963.
 Males had a median income of $31,421 versus $23,241 for females.
 The per capita income for the CDP was $16,725.
 About 13.6% of families and 15.5% of the population were below the poverty line, including 24.3% of those under age 18 and 6.5% of those age 65 or over.

 The 2019 American Community Survey estimated 24,953 people lived in the CDP.
 The racial and ethnic makeup was 32.1% non-Hispanic white, 39.4% Black or African American, 1.2% Native American, 3.1% Asian, 11.7% some other race, 4.7% two or more races, and 23.8% Hispanic and Latino American of any race.
 The median household income was $46,638, and 22.9% of the population lived at or below the poverty line.
 A year later, the 2020 U.S. census determined there were 25,278 people, 8,609 households, and 5,771 families residing in the CDP.
 Among the racial and ethnic demographic, 38.22% were Black or African American, 25.79% non-Hispanic white, 0.18% Native American, 4.68% Asian, 0.08% Pacific Islander, 3.32% two or more races, and 27.74% Hispanic or Latino American of any race.

 Religiously, and in common with most of southern Louisiana, the predominant faith affiliated with has been Christianity and its Catholic Church, followed by Baptists of varying denominations.
 Among the Catholic population, most are served by the Roman Catholic Archdiocese of New Orleans; Baptists are divided among the Southern Baptist Convention and historically Black or African American Baptist denominations such as the National Baptist Convention, USA and National Baptist Convention of America among others.

 Education

-Jefferson Parish Public Schools operates public schools.
+Jefferson Parish Public Schools operates public schools which take students from the CDP.

-Geraldine Boudreaux and Terrytown Elementary Schools in Terrytown serve most of Terrytown, while William Hart Elementary, in Gretna, serves a small portion.
-All residents are zoned to Livaudais Middle School in Terrytown and West Jefferson High School in Harvey.
+Zoned schools include the following: For elementary school, Geraldine Boudreaux and Terrytown Elementary Schools in Terrytown serve most of Terrytown, while William Hart Elementary, in Gretna, serves a small portion.
+A small portion is zoned to McDonogh 26 in Gretna.
+Almost all of Terrytown is zoned to Livudais Middle School in Terrytown, while a small portion is zoned to Marrero Middle School.
+All residents are zoned to West Jefferson High School in Harvey.

 In regards to advanced studies academies, residents are zoned to the Gretna Academy.

 Kate Middleton Elementary in Gretna previously served a portion of Terrytown; it closed in 2012.